-Basins located west and northwest of the WCAs discharge into WCA-3A via structures or gaps in the area's western levee.
-Agriculture is the dominant land use in the C-139, Feeder Canal and L-28 Interceptor basins.
-The C-139 Basin is the subject of a water quality monitoring program (RAM 9) and development of a regulatory program as part of the Everglades Program (Table 1-1).
-These efforts are to ensure that the C-139 Basin does not contribute substantially to nutrient loading in the Northern Everglades.
-Discharges from the C-139 Basin are treated in STA-5.
-The remaining land cover in these three basins is predominately wetlands and forested uplands, while the L-28 Gap Basin consists almost entirely of wetlands (98 percent) within the Big Cypress National Preserve.
+Agriculture is the dominant land use in the C-139, Feeder Canal and L-28 Interceptor basins which lie west and northwest of the WCAs and discharge into WCA-3A via structures or gaps in the area's western levee.
+The remaining land in the three basins is predominately wetlands and forested uplands, while the L-28 Gap Basin consists almost entirely of wetlands (98 percent) within the Big Cypress National Preserve.
 Urban land uses occupy 4 percent of the C-139 Basin and less than 1 percent of the remaining basins.

 The areas immediately west of WCA-3 include reservations of the Seminole Indian Tribe of Florida and the Miccosukee Tribe of Indians of Florida.
 These areas include extensive private holdings that traditionally have been used for cattle operations on native rangelands or for improved pasture.
 The basins west of WCA-3A are undergoing rapid agricultural development.
-Tribal lands within the WCA system should be restored and maintained as natural Everglades habitat for the benefit of the Tribes and the Everglades ecosystem.